• Feed

 Decades after its final voyage, Star Trek: The Next Generation remains the gold standard for a reason.
 It didn't just explore the galaxy; it explored the very best of what humanity could become.

-0 10 days ago
+0 3 months ago

 T'Nara Vex